Empire: Definition

 Tom Nairn and Paul James define empires as polities that "extend relations of power across territorial spaces over which they have no prior or given legal sovereignty, and where, in one or more of the domains of economics, politics, and culture, they gain some measure of extensive hegemony over those spaces to extract or accrue value".
 Rein Taagepera has defined an empire as "any relatively large sovereign political entity whose components are not sovereign".

-The terrestrial empire's maritime analogue is the thalassocracy, an empire composed of islands and coasts which are accessible to its terrestrial homeland, such as the Athenian-dominated Delian League.

-Furthermore, empires can expand by both land and sea.
-Stephen Howe notes that empires by land can be characterized by expansion over terrain, "extending directly outwards from the original frontier" while an empire by sea can be characterized by colonial expansion and empire building "by an increasingly powerful navy".
+Peter Bang characterizes empire as "composite, layered and anything but uniform in their internal organization of power," and comprising "a range of different territories and communities, subjected hierarchically in various ways to a dominant power."

 However, sometimes an empire is only a semantic construction, such as when a ruler assumes the title of "emperor".
 That polity over which the ruler reigns logically becomes an "empire", despite having no additional territory or hegemony.
 Examples of this form of empire are the Central African Empire, Mexican Empire, or the Korean Empire proclaimed in 1897 when Korea, far from gaining new territory, was on the verge of being annexed by the Empire of Japan, one of the last to use the name officially.
 Among the last states in the 20th century known as empires in this sense were the Central African Empire, Ethiopia, Vietnam, Manchukuo, Russia, Germany, and Korea.

-Scholars distinguish empires from nation-states.
+Scholars typically distinguish empires from nation-states.
 In an empire, there is a hierarchy whereby one group of people (usually, the metropole) has command over other groups of people, and there is a hierarchy of rights and prestige for different groups of people.
-Josep Colomer distinguished between empires and nation-states in the following way:
+Josep Colomer distinguished between empires and states in the following way: